Open brain coral

 The open brain coral (Trachyphyllia geoffroyi) is a brightly colored free-living coral species in the family Merulinidae.
-It is the only species in the monotypic genus Trachyphyllia and can be found throughout the Indo-Pacific.
+It is the only species in the monotypic genus Trachyphyllia and can be found throughout the Indo-Pacific, and in the fossil record of Florida.

 Description

 Open brain corals can be solitary or colonial.
 They are small corals, rarely reaching over 20 cm in diameter.
 They are free-living and exhibit a flabello-meandroid growth form, meaning they have distinct valley regions separated by walls.
 In colonial forms, the valley regions can contain multiple individual polyps.
 Complexity of valley regions can range; some are hourglass shaped while other cans be highly lobed.
 They typically have bilateral symmetry.
 During the day when the polyp is closed, the coral is covered by a mantle that extends beyond the skeleton, but can retract when disturbed.
 Polyps and mantle are very fleshy.
 Colonies can be blue, green, yellow, brown, and are often vibrantly colored.

 The open brain coral is known to host a species of gall crab, Lithoscaptus semperi.